PopBlends: Strategies for Conceptual Blending with Large Language Models: Introduction

 Recent advances in the generative ability of large language models are poised to create a paradigm shift for computational creativity.
 While previous pretrained language models like GPT~\cite{gpt1} and GPT-2~\cite{gpt2} generated fluent text, they did not possess human-like abilities to reason.
-However, GPT-3 \cite{gpt}, which has billions more parameters than GPT-2, can do tasks that involve associative knowledge and commensense reasoning - tasks that previously required human intelligence.
-Because large language models have been trained on Internet-scale data, they have information related to most topics people talk about, including popular culture~\cite{gpt, gpt_as_kb}.
+However, GPT-3 \cite{gpt}, which has billions more parameters than GPT-2, can do tasks that involve associative knowledge and commensense reasoning---tasks that previously required human intelligence.
+Because large language models have been trained on Internet-scale data, they have information related to most topics people talk about, including pop culture~\cite{gpt, gpt_as_kb}.
 For example, GPT-3 can be prompted for associations by asking:``List 5 adjectives you associate with Chewbacca from Star Wars'', and GPT-3 will respond ``brave, loyal, gentle, hairy, heroic''.
 Moreover, GPT-3 has the ability to perform sentence completion and zero-shot learning, meaning it can be prompted with text like ``Which character in Star Wars is most related to shampoo?
 Why?'' and it will return a character and a reason such as ``Princess Leia, because she is known for her iconic hairstyles.''
 However, GPT-3's answers are not always accurate or useful, thus the challenge lies in how to build system architectures around GPT-3 that people will find useful and powerful.

 We present a system called PopBlends that automatically performs divergent and convergent steps to suggest pop culture blends.
-First, the user inputs two concepts -- a pop culture domain such as Star Wars, and a product, service, or other entity such as shampoo.
+First, the user inputs two concepts---a pop culture domain such as Star Wars, and a product, service, or other entity such as shampoo.
 The system starts by performing a divergent and convergent step to find multiple connecting concepts with three different strategies using various levels of support from the large language model GPT-3.
 Based on each connecting concept, the system conducts a second divergent and convergent process to find the scenes that bridge the two inputs through the connecting concepts.
 The system then finds images related to each scene and the user can select the images to combine into a pop culture blend.
+Ultimately, the aim is to help amateur designers ideate connections between a product or service and a pop culture domain.